renero/forgeml/docs/source/usage.rst

 Installation
 ------------

-To use ForgeML, first install it using pip:
+To use MLForge, first install it using pip:

 .. code-block:: console

-   (.venv) $ pip install forgeml
+   (.venv) $ pip install mlforge

 Basic Usage
 -----------